 Unexpected shocks.
 RCTs are frequently conducted in lab settings under highly controlled conditions.
 But in the real world any variety of external shocks – from natural disasters to political or economic turmoil – can disrupt the conditions under which an intervention is being implemented and evaluated.
 COVID-19 is an extreme example of an unexpected shock that has upended the settings in which real world RCTs are being carried out.
-For more information on the challenges of conducting research during the COVID-19 pandemic and approaches researchers are taking to surmount them, read the COVID-19 supplement.

 Despite the obstacles that real world dynamics pose to conducting RCTs, there are practices that can help mitigate these challenges and enhance the strength and credibility of RCT findings.